-The Zuora Payment Method Updater (PMU) enables merchants to automatically incorporate changes made to a customer's Visa, MasterCard, or American Express data, including expiration date, new card number, account closure, and brand migration.
+The Zuora Payment Method Updater (PMU) enables merchants to automatically incorporate changes made to a customer's Visa, MasterCard, or American Express data, including the expiration date, new card number, account closure, and brand migration.
 Zuora PMU service updates payment methods according to the payment gateway type.
 You can configure one Payment Method Updater for all payment methods of a payment gateway type.
 Updating payment methods of specific gateway instances is not supported.

 Why Zuora's Payment Method Updater?

 Maintaining updated payment methods is important to avoid loss in revenue due to failed payments.
 The payment method refers to the form of payment customers are using, which is a credit card in the case of PMU.
 The Zuora PMU works with Visa, MasterCard, and American Express credit cards.